 It’ll allow you to get acquainted with Melbourne’s many streets, laneways and even outer suburbs while learning a little about its slightly macabre history.

-A tour of Old Melbourne Gaol costs $38 (adults).
+A tour of Old Melbourne Gaol costs $38 (adults) and here are some ghost tours to book:

 Melbourne is the place to be for comedy and is host to the four-week annual International Comedy Festival that starts in late March.